pavelbelonosov/DB-tester/README.md

 # Database testing

 This project is devoted to overviewing some popular databases (Sqlite, Postgres, Mongo), the role of right indexing and DAO pattern in Java.
+Requires Java 17, Sqlite 3.36.0.3, Postgres 42.3.1, MongoDB 3.12.10.

 ## Intro